-The new, much more objective guidance for reporting breaches that's included in the HIPAA omnibus rule will result in an increase in notifications.
+The new, much more objective guidance for reporting breaches that are included in the HIPAA omnibus rule will result in an increase in notifications.

 The revised breach notification guidance clarifies that any unauthorized use or disclosure of patient information is presumed to be a breach unless there's a low probability the information was compromised.